WorldAfterCapital/WorldAfterCapital/part-two/Labor.md

 Eventually there was a limit to how much debt households could support.
 And once we reached that point we had the making of a situation of insufficient aggregate demand in the economy.
 The first event that really drove that point home was the collapse of the US housing bubble.
 There is a fair bit of evidence that we are hitting another such point right now.
 In theory, the dramatic decline in oil prices should put more money into the hands of consumers and stimulate demand.
 Instead it appears that consumers are using it to pay off debt and even start to save.

 What&apos;s driving the decoupling?
 Part of it may be demographics, but part of it is likely to be the impact of technology.
 To the extent that accelerates, as I believe it will, there will be further pressure on aggregate demand.
-From a traditional economic growth perspective what should be particularly worrisome is that jobs in developing countries have a high exposure to automation [Source: http://www.economist.com/news/finance-and-economics/21689635-jobs-poor-countries-may-be-especially-vulnerable-automation-machine-earning].
+From a traditional economic growth perspective what should be particularly worrisome is that jobs in developing countries have a high exposure to automation {{"ECONO" | cite}}.
 Put differently, these countries may skip the golden age of the job loop entirely or have a much diminished version.

 We don&apos;t need an indefinite growth of aggregate demand to take care of basic needs (wants by contrast are unlimited).
 Nonetheless a rapid demand collapse would be a bad thing for societies that for now are built largely on the job loop.
 That raises the question of whether it is at all possible for technology to depress wages over a prolonged period of time.